-Although the Company is incorporated in Ireland, the Group has operations in UK, and Canada none of which presently generate cash from operations, and holds cash investments in Euros, Sterling or US Dollars.
+Although the Company is incorporated in Ireland, the Group has operations in UK, none of which presently generate cash from operations.
 The functional currencies of the majority of the Group's operations are Euro.
-However, the expenditure is not considered to be a monetary asset and has been translated to the functional currency at the rates of exchange ruling at the dates of the original transactions.
+However, the expenditure is not considered to be a monetary asset, and has been translated to the functional currency at the rates of exchange ruling at the dates of the original transactions.
 The Group also has transactional currency exposures.
 Such exposures arise from expenses incurred by the Group in currencies other than the functional currency.